 We'll spotlight a way that you can help those in need in our community.

 Share your prayer requests with us and take a few minutes to pray during our #stopthescroll prayer time.

 Join us through livestream of our NINE45 and 11:15 a.m. services.
 Also check out our Kids Ministry Facebook group for Sunday morning worship and activities for the kids.

 We want to offer as much assistance as possible to those in need during these challenging times.
-We have created a team to help run errands and shop for anyone who is self-quarantined.
+Learn more about our COVID-19 Relief programs on our updates page.

 We are all on this journey together and we want you to feel comfortable and open to experience God's grace.

 Our traditional services feature organ and piano music, robed clergy, acolytes, traditional hymns, chancel and handbell choirs, and orchestra.